nshdesai/deepdixit/README.md

 ### Running locally

 1. Add an environment variable `DATABASE_URI` with the connection string from the Heroku Postgres Database.
 Make sure to change the `postgres://...` at the beginning to `postgresql://...`
+2. Run `python wsgi.py` from the root of this repository to start the Flask server.

 ## Instructions for TA